 Lamprey is a traditional Portuguese dish that is gaining more and more fans.
 More typical in Alto Minho, there are even festivals dedicated to this delicacy and the most common way to eat it is with rice (called Arroz de Lampreia).

 The beginning of the year (January and February) is the perfect time to enjoy this dish.
-So here are some suggestions for those who love lamprey or for the more adventurous who want to take a chance on this adventure:
+So, here are some suggestions for those who love it or for the more adventurous who want to take a chance on this lamprey adventure:

 - O Gaveto, R. Roberto Ivens 824, Matosinhos;